-If you need assistance with poor indoor air quality in your office as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need assistance with poor indoor air quality in your office as discussed in this article, call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

-Written by Henry P. Shotwell, Ph.D., CIH, Vice-President, and Robert E. Sheriff, MS, CIH, CSP, President
+Written By: Henry P. Shotwell, Ph.D., CIH, Vice-President and Robert E. Sheriff, MS, CIH, CSP, President

 It’s a common story.
 Monday morning sees employees arriving at their offices to start work.
 By mid-morning, some people are complaining of stuffy air, headaches, runny nose, itchy and watery eyes, dry skin or fatigue.
 When the office workers leave to go home at the end of the day, they start to feel better and are fine until they return to work the next day.

 This is a classic description of an indoor air quality issue known as Sick Building Syndrome (SBS).
 It’s important to keep in mind that these complaints are not specific.
 They can have several causes including exposure to causative agents outside the building, acute sensitivity and job stress, among others.
 Nonetheless, SBS began showing up after the 1973 oil embargo and energy conservation measures included reducing the amount of outdoor air used for dilution ventilation.
 Inadequate ventilation is widely regarded as a leading cause of SBS, and thus poor Indoor Air Quality (IAQ).